Richard Carlson (actor)

 Richard Dutoit Carlson (April 29, 1912 – November 25, 1977) was an American actor, television and film director, and screenwriter.

-Early life
+Early life and education

-Carlson was the son of a Danish-born lawyer in Albert Lea, Minnesota.
-He majored in drama at the University of Minnesota, where he wrote and directed plays and was a member of Phi Beta Kappa.
-He graduated cum laude with a Master of Arts degree.
-Carlson then opened his own repertory theater in Saint Paul, Minnesota.
-When the theater failed, Carlson moved to New York City.
+Carlson was the son of a Danish-born lawyer who lived in Albert Lea, Minnesota.
+He majored in drama at the University of Minnesota, where he wrote and directed plays and was a member of the society Phi Beta Kappa.
+He graduated cum laude with a Master of Arts degree, a scholarship prize of $2500, and an invitation to join the faculty.
+He declined the job offer, fearing it would create a dull future, but used the $2500 to open his own repertory theater in Saint Paul, Minnesota.
+He wrote, produced, directed, and acted in three plays—which used up the $2500.
+When the theater failed, Carlson relocated to California to join the Pasadena Playhouse, and then to New York for the Broadway stage.